Maxul/Awesome-SGX-Open-Source/README.md

-# Awesome-SGX-open-source
+# Awesome-SGX-Open-Source

-Hope you'd be glad to add a star if you think this list is helpful!
+*Hope you'd be glad to add a star if you think this list is helpful!*

 ## Runtime Framework